 My name is Virgina Nguyen and I will be your child’s teacher this year.
 I am very excited to be teaching in the Fish Room this year.

-Assisting me this year will be Melanie Purviance, and Hannah Caraotta.
+Assisting me this year will be Spomenka Kuljanin, and Vicki Schmitt.
 We are all looking forward to teaching your children about God’s Word and about Jesus, their Savior and friend!

 Our Fish students will learn ABC’s, 123’s, colors, shapes, and more.
 They will also work on being a good friend by learning to share, take turns, and use their manners.
 In the Fish Room we play games, sing songs, enjoy crafts, and have tons of fun!
 We are looking forward to watching your children grow in confidence, as they make new friends, learn new concepts, and grow in their knowledge about God.

 |9:00am||Welcome parents and children, children have purposeful play|

 |9:20am||Circle Time: (Calendar, Weather, & Birthdays)|

 |9:35am||Snack and Diaper Check/Potty Break, Independent “reading” when finished.|